-The darker areas on the map show where Farm Workers earn the highest salaries across all 50 states.
+The darker areas on the map show where farm workers earn the highest salaries across all 50 states.

-Average Farm Worker Salary By Company
+Average Farm Worker Salary Over Time

 Compare salaries for individual cities or states with the national average.